aptos-foundation/AIPs/aips/aip-x.md

 ## Summary

-Designing a generic mechanism for declaring intents for trading between on chain resources on Aptos.
+Designing a generic mechanism for declaring intents for offering on chain resources on Aptos.
 This would allow users to declare which operations they would like to perform upfront and let 3rd party builders to fill in the details on how this transactions should be executed.

 ### Out of scope

-We will only be covering the intent declaration and execution logic in the framework.
+We will only be covering the intent declaration and execution logic in this AIP.
 We are not going to touch the solving logic on how intents should be fulfilled and we will leave it for builders on Aptos to figure out.

 The current design of the intent framework facilitates on chain declaration of intents to simplify the problem.
 Ideally the intent should be declarable offchain as well using signed message but this is beyond the scope of the current AIP.
 We will provide a path on how we can enable features like this in the future.